RavetcoFX/Roadmap/README.md

     *Changing Wallpaper somtimes freezes cinnamon (Needs reproducing) *Copying large files (< 200mb), nemo reports 99% the whole time.
-    *Rename file/folder field can be hard to read in some cases, eg. the desktop *In Spices the "Updates Available!" button is visually glitchy *Installing Nvidia drivers makes tty and boot screen low resolution (http://www.conanblog.me/it/how-to-get-the-high-resolution-for-tty-back-after-nvidia-driver-update-in-ubuntu/)
+    *Rename file/folder field can be hard to read in some cases, eg. the desktop *[Fixed] In Spices the "Updates Available!" button is visually glitchy *Installing Nvidia drivers makes tty and boot screen low resolution (http://www.conanblog.me/it/how-to-get-the-high-resolution-for-tty-back-after-nvidia-driver-update-in-ubuntu/)
     *Brasero Wont open after burning a disk